Heat Safety in the Summer

-Resulting in numerous fatalities each year, high heat and humidity are a dangerous combination and one of the leading weather-related killers in the United States.
+Causing numerous fatalities each year, high heat and humidity are a dangerous combination and one of the leading weather-related killers in the United States.
 Fortunately, heat–related deaths are preventable.
-Dr. Edward Bernacki, Executive Director for UT Health Austin’s WorkLife clinic discusses what you can do to stay safe throughout our Texas summers.
+Executive Director for UT Health Austin’s Walk-In Clinic Edward Bernacki, MD, MPH, discusses what you can do to stay safe throughout Texas summers.

 Is there anything you can do to speed up the two-week acclimatization period?

 Not really, it’s the standard amount of time most people need to get used to working in the heat.
-Dr. Bernacki’s says sports teams have the right idea.
-For instances, football players don’t dress in full pads on day one - they work up slowly starting with a helmet, light shirt and shorts and add layers and graduated training practices until they can practice in full gear for prolonged periods of time.
+Dr. Bernacki says sports teams have the right idea.
+For instance, football players don’t dress in full pads on day one - they work up slowly, starting with a helmet, light shirt, and shorts and add layers and graduated training practices until they can practice in full gear for prolonged periods of time.

 Get ready for the hot weather with these tips:

-- Take frequent water breaks - 8 ounces of water every 20 minutes - no less no more - no more because you can over-hydrate.
-Thirst is the best indicator for your need for water.
+- Take frequent water breaks.
+Drink 8 ounces of water every 20 minutes - no less, no more, because you can over-hydrate.
+Thirst is the best indicator of your need for water.

-- If you are working in the heat - OSHA and the The National Institute for Occupational Safety and Health (NIOSH) has developed a Heat App to help people understand the risk of working in the heat and some tips to keep them safe.
-You can download it here for Apple and Android: OSHA/NIOSH Heat App
+- If you are working in the heat, the Occupational Safety and Health Administration (OSHA) and the National Institute for Occupational Safety and Health (NIOSH) have developed a Heat App to help people understand the risk of working in the heat, It also shares tips on how to stay safe in the summer heat.
+You can download it here for Apple and Android: OSHA/NIOSH Heat App.

 How dangerous is the humidity factor?

 Humidity is as important as high temperatures when planning outdoor activities or work.
 Yes, humidity can mean the difference in how quickly someone can recover from heat exposure.
 When the relative humidity is 75% or higher, you cannot count on sweating to cool your body.
-High humid conditions and heat of close to 100 make it very difficult to cool a person down.
+High humid conditions and heat of close to 100 degrees make it very difficult to cool a person down.
 If possible, take an affected person indoors into air conditioning or into an area with circulating air to begin the cool down process.
-In less humid conditions, it may be easier to cool someone down with cool compresses, water and get them to rest in a cool, shady location.
+In less humid conditions, it may be easier to cool someone down with cool compresses, water, or by getting them to rest in a cool, shady location.

 When should someone seek medical attention?

-Bernacki says a good rule of thumb is that if someone loses consciousness, or gets very dizzy, if they are cold, clammy or even dry it’s best to call 911.
+Bernacki says a good rule of thumb is that if someone loses consciousness or gets very dizzy whether they are cold, clammy, or even dry, it’s best to call 911.
 He says, “It’s better to err on the side of safety, because it is really hard to make the diagnosis and there are other conditions that may cause the dizziness as well.”